FlyingDomotic/Railway-turntable/README.md

    - Stepper direction optocoupler is connected to D2
    - RS485 RX signal is connected to D5
    - RS485 TX signal is connected to D6
-   - Optional MP3 module (one line protocol pin 4) is connected to D4 (Dip switches 1 & 3 should be set to 1, 2 to 0)
+   - Optional MP3 module (one line protocol pin 4) is connected to D4 (Dip switches 1 & 3 should be set to ON, 2 to OFF)
    - Optional rotation LED optocoupler is connected to D3
 3. Compile and load code into ESP.
 4. Load data folder into ESP flash.